-The Investment Manager is connected to the Manager, as Thesis Asset Management Limited is in the same group as the Thesis Unit Trust Management Limited.
+Thesis Asset Management Limited is connected with the Manager, as it is in the same group as the Manager.

-The appointment of the Investment Manager has been made under an agreement between the Manager and the Investment Manager (the Investment Management Agreement).
+The appointment of the Investment Manager has been made under an agreement between the Manager and the Investment Manager (the "Investment Management Agreement").
 The Investment Manager has full discretionary powers over the investment of the property of the Scheme, subject to the overall responsibility and right of veto of the Manager, and will be liable for certain losses suffered by the Scheme, or the Manager, directly in connection with, or as a result of the negligence, wilful default, fraud or material breach of the terms of the Investment Management Agreement, subject to certain limitations on liability.
 The Investment Management Agreement is terminable without notice by the Manager and on three months' notice by the Investment Manager.
+The Investment Management Agreement may be terminated immediately by the Manager if it is in the interest of investors.